If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 It’s important to stay physically active.

-In fact, exercise is one of the most important things you can do to stay happy, not just during the winter, but all year long.
+In fact, exercise is one of the most important things you can do to stay happy all year long.

 So get some physical exercise, preferably outdoors.